EmmanuelM0147/KingsTech-Portfolio/README.md

-# KingsTech Portfolio
+# Portfolio

-Welcome to the KingsTech Portfolio repository!
+Welcome to my Portfolio repository!
 This project showcases a personal portfolio website designed to highlight projects, skills, and professional experiences in software development.
-It aims to provide potential clients, employers, and collaborators with an overview of the technical expertise and accomplishments of KingsTech.
+It aims to provide potential clients, employers, and collaborators with an overview of my technical expertise and accomplishments.

 ## Table of Contents
 - [Overview](#overview)